hytest-org/hytest/environment_set_up/StartScript.md

 This option can be useful if you want to build your own conda environment, rather than using the provided HyTEST environment.
 The [Pangeo docs](https://pangeo.io/setup_guides/hpc.html) are a good place to start if you would like to set up your own environment using this start script.
+The central HyTEST environment is built using [this](./HyTEST.yml) environment definition.
+We recommend that you use it as the baseline if you will be building your own environment.

 If you choose to do that, you will want to edit the `jupyter-start.sh` script to reflect the particulars of your custom conda environment.